stanislav16/TheWebDeveloperBootcamp/README.md

 ## Udemy Course Practice
-### A folder with all my exercises from the Udemy course I'm currently watching
+### A folder with all my exercises from the Udemy course The Web Developer Bootcamp 2024